IanHooper613/README-Generator/README.md

     ## Contributing

     For the time being, I am the only contributor to the project.

     ## Tests

-    There were many trial and error texting leading up to the presentation of the application.
+    There were many trial and error tests leading up to the presentation of the application.

     ## Questions